mobily-enterprises/jsonreststores/README.md

 ---------------

 BACK TO SimpleDbLayer with Hotplate
-[ ] Fix API calls in tests, making that the only tests that fails are the ones for different SimpleDbLayer [ ] Fix querying in JsonRestStores, KEEPING the current onlineSearchSchema definitions [ ] Make sure hotplate itself works leaving everything as is (API has not changed)
+[X] Fix API calls in tests, making that the only tests that fails are the ones for different SimpleDbLayer [X] Fix querying in JsonRestStores, KEEPING the current onlineSearchSchema definitions [ ] Make sure SimpleDbLayerMixin works
+[ ] Make sure hotplate itself works leaving everything as is (API has not changed).
+New SimpleDbLayer works!!!

+MILESTONE 1 COMPLETED: SimpleDbLayer V.2 is fully working, BookingDojo works again!

 IMPROVE searchSchema
 [ ] Make new syntax for searchSchema, allowing any depth of querying